Brenden2008/http-relay/README.md

 - **[Image exchange example](https://jsfiddle.net/jasajona/f2an7tjh/)**

 ## Writing permission
-Producer can take ownership of `channel id` by providing `wsecret` query parameter.
+The producer can take ownership of `channel id` by providing `wsecret` query parameter.
 Channel ownership can be set in Link and Mcast communication methods.

 `POST https://httprelay.io/mcast/mychan?wsecret=qwerty`

-after setting `wsecret=qwerty` on `mychan` channel, subsequent POST requests must provide `wsecret=qwerty` query parameter to write new data in to channel.
+after setting `wsecret=qwerty` on `mychan` channel, subsequent POST requests must provide `wsecret=qwerty` query parameter to write new data into the channel.
 If there are no successful POST requests, channel ownership expires in 20 minutes.

 ## Response headers
-All communication methods receives response header fields with the following information:
+All communication methods receive response header fields with the following information:

 - **httprelay-method**: counterpart request HTTP method (GET, POST, PUT, etc.).
 - **httprelay-query**: counterpart request URL query (everything what follows after `?`).